 Lid margin debridement can effectively remove accumulated debris and skin cells that that block the the meibomian glands.
 Similar to dental plaque, gland-blocking debris can re-accumulate over time.
 Thus treatments such as lid margin debridement should be performed on a regular basis.
 “Lid cleanings” at regular intervals are standard practice for some dry eye patients just like teeth cleaning.

-A study published in the October 2013 issues of the medical journal, Cornea, confirms the effectiveness of debridement-scaling of the line of Marx (LOM) and keratinized lid margin.
+A study published in the October 2013 issue of the medical journal, Cornea, confirms the effectiveness of debridement-scaling of the line of Marx (LOM) and keratinized lid margin.
 The procedure stimulates the functioning of the meibomian glands (which are located under the eyelid and and play a critical role in maintaining a healthy tear film).

 The study took 28 patients with evaporative dry eye (16 test patients who had the procedure and 12 controls who did not have the procedure), who also had anteroplacement and a thickened LOM.
 The studies methods were described as follows: